piotrhosa/ca4-traffic-lights/README.md

 # Traffic light controller

 This program describes two ways of controlling traffic lights.
-It is implemented in the hardware description languate called Hydra, which is based on Haskell.
+It is implemented in the hardware description language called Hydra, which is based on Haskell.

 ### Dependencies
-To run this program you will need the ghc compiler for Haskell verion 7.8 or 7.10.2.
+To run this program you will need the ghc compiler for Haskell version 7.8 or 7.10.2.
 The latest version can be obtained from the [Haskell website](www.haskell.org).

 You will also need to install the Hydra language which you can get [here](http://www.dcs.gla.ac.uk/~jtod/Hydra/).
 Unpack that file and run these commands in the directory to install the package: